telerik/xaml-docs/integration/visual-studio-extensions/for-wpf-vs-extensions-upgrading.md

 ![VSExtentions WPF Upgrade Wizard Toolbox](images/VSExtentions_WPF_UpgradeWizardOptions.png)

-Notes:
+### Notes

 * The distribution selection screen lists all the Telerik UI for WPF versions that can be detected automatically.
 These are versions, installed by using the Windows Installer MSI package, versions, downloaded by the Upgrade Wizard and versions.
-Hotfixes, downloaded manually cannot be detected.

 * You can use the __GET LATEST__ button to access the Latest Version Acquirer and download the latest available version on our website.

-* The distribution, downloaded by the Upgrade Wizard contains only the "hotfix" files, e.g. the barebone files, needed for a project to run correctly.
-It does not contain the documentation or the Live Examples.
+* The distribution, downloaded by the Upgrade Wizard contains only the .dll and related files, e.g. the barebone files, needed for a project to run correctly.
+It does not contain the documentation or any code examples.

 	![VSExtensions Themes Folder](images/VSExtensions_WPF_ThemeFilesUnderNamedFolder.png)